Understanding & Applying GAAP for Nonprofits: FAQ Guide

 Properly Recognize Different Types of Revenue

-Some contributions have additional requirements for how to recognize them in your accounting system for GAAP compliance.
-For instance, the monetary value of in-kind gifts is recorded as both a debit and a credit to note that you received it, but the amount of cash your organization has hasn't changed.
+Some revenue streams have additional recognition requirements for GAAP compliance.
+For instance, you should record the monetary value of an in-kind gift as both a debit and a credit to note that you received it, but the amount of cash your organization has hasn't changed.

 Honor Donor Restrictions on Funding